MECO-Robotics/2025_Base_Bot/README.md

 * HardwareConfig
   gearRatio: ratio of mechanism (radians or meters) to motor (rotations)
   gravity: GravityType.Constant for an elevator, and GravityType.COSINE for pivots.
 (This means that pivots must have a 0 position horizontal)

+## Relevant Files

+This template code can be leveraged by modifying three constants files and the Robot Container:

+* TalonFXModuleConstants.java
+  Modify example IDs and save PIDF coefficents

+* FlywheelConstants.java
+  Remove example coefficents and add coefficents for each subsystem

+* PositionJointConstants.java
+  Exact same instructions as above

+* RobotContainer.java
+  Instantiate each subsystem, configure keybinds & autos, and add any other commands & triggers.

+The rest is classical WPIlib command-based FRC robot-code.